hillc255/TennisScore/README.md

 ## Motivation

 This is the second exercise in the "Grow with Google 2018 Android Basic Development" program with Udacity.
-App was modified for the "Google-Udacity Android Basic Nanodegree" program.
+App was modified for the second project in the "Grow with Google 2018 Android Basic Development Nanodegree" program with Udacity.

 The purpose of the exercise is to create a simple number counting Score Keeper Android app.

 ## Installation